bSchnepp/Feral/sec/README.md

 	- Overwriting system configuration
 	- Theft of encryption keys
 	- User account theft
+	- Hijacking another process on the same machine (ie, subverting Chromium and sniffing outbound traffic)
+	- Attacking random pages in memory, marking them as free to cause crashes on random programs.
+	- Leaking pages, such that it's possible to see another program's memory space.

+## Specific details?
+Essentially re-implementing SELinux (and by extension, building yet another Flask implementation).
+However, this is just one part of Beaker (we do other things here on top of the same stuff SELinux does) The kernel provides a security server in which call objects are assigned an ID.
+This is cached by the object manager.
+We do stuff to check a given object has permission to do certain tasks.
+The above process must be atomic: we can't let an object exists without an accompanying security token.

+Don't let objects without specific permissions do thing they're not allowed to do. etc. etc.

+Even if an administrative account is compromised, it shouldn't bring down a whole system.

+We can even extend this to be used for the filesystem, such that the tokens are unique to the system and simply taking a hard drive and attempting to read it without taking over the host system becomes much more difficult.

+We're the operating system, we have to think of everything that could possibly go wrong and lead to compromised systems which is bad for everyone.

 ## Ideology
 No level of "good enough" is acceptable: we should always assume there are flaws in the kernel that we need to mitigate.
 The security monitor's job is to make it as difficult as possible to hack a given system running Feral with appropriate configuration.
 We might not be able to stop *all* hacks (there is inevitably a flaw in some part of the system, or worse yet, a flaw in the hardware itself.), but we can at least make the effort of trying to break through as difficult as possible.

+Since at the end of the day we're just software, we have to assume the hardware below is correct in at least basic functionality.
+For better compatibility, we should avoid rdrand (One of my test machines doesn't support it).

 We should assume *every* user mode process is *potentially* hostile to the system.
 This doesn't exclude clang (malicious code could have been injected), logon (again, malicious code), or even the liboses to some extent.